Picture it for a moment…

-- Week One: Feedback & the Future of Fundraising
+- Module One: Feedback & the Future of Fundraising

 What is the purpose of your survey?
-In Week Two you’ll begin drafting your first survey to uncover potential major gifts, planned gifts, or monthly donors.
+In Module Two you’ll draft your first survey to uncover potential major gifts, planned gifts, or monthly donors.

-- Week Three: Incorporating Surveying & Feedback Throughout Your Donor Communications.
+- Module Three: Incorporating Surveying & Feedback Throughout Your Donor Communications.

-- Week Four: Utilizing Feedback in Communications Planning.
+- Module Four: Utilizing Feedback in Communications Planning.
 How will you track and use your survey responses?
-In Week Four you’ll learn how to incorporate your donor responses into your fundraising materials and more.
+In Module Four you’ll learn how to incorporate your donor responses into your fundraising materials and more.